ndsmith3/Parakeet/README.md

 This section assumes you have a built version of Parakeet with the binary name `parakeet`

  * `parakeet`: Launches the REPL
+ * `parakeet /path/to/sourcefile`: Compile the project and run the file located at `/path/to/sourcefile`

 ## Todo
 * ~~AST Structure~~